 The most important variable in swimming is a good technique.
-Studies show that not even superior physiological skills necessarily make one swimmer faster than another.
+Studies show that not even superior physiological skills make one swimmer faster than another.
 Being strong, tough and able to persevere are good traits, but they have no function if they can’t be used in the water.
-On 100 meters breaststroke, top athletes like triathlon Olympic champion Jan Frodeno or crossfit phenomenon Rich Froening would lose by 15–20 meters to 12-year Carly Geehr when she achieved a time of 1:09 on the distance in a 50 meter swimming pool.
+In the 100m breaststroke, top athletes like triathlon Olympic champion Jan Frodeno or crossfit phenomenon Rich Froening would lose by 15–20 meters to 12-year Carly Geehr when she achieved a time of 1:09 on the distance in a 50-meter swimming pool.

-The East German and the soccer models are in agreement concerning the need to train motor skills from an early age.
-Comprehensive research shows that the best period for learning movement patterns in order to carry them out accurately, powerfully and relaxed at different speeds is between the ages of six and seventeen.
+The East German and the soccer models are in agreement concerning the need to teach motor skills from an early age.
+Comprehensive research shows that the best period for learning movement patterns in order to carry them out accurately, powerfully and in a relaxed manner at different speeds is between the ages of six and 17.

-It was only after the East German swimmers had gained a good technique that they were allowed to swim longer.
-And then longer and longer.
-The focus was on large volumes at a speed that was mostly aerobic and more or less entirely of the same intensity.
+It was only after the East German swimmers had gained a good technique that they were allowed to swim longer. and then longer and longer.
+The focus was on large volumes at a speed that was mostly aerobic and more or less of the same intensity.

 When we look at Zlatan Ibrahimović, Lionel Messi and Cristiano Ronaldo during a game, we get a good idea of what the soccer model entails.
-On the field we see them use the full spectrum of standing still, walking, jogging slowly and proper endurance running in order to be at the right place when starting their maximum run to get a chance to score and finish with clinical precision.
-If, on the other hand, they had remained at an East Germans threshold speed the entire time, then they wouldn’t have any energy saved to make a difference in the result of the game.
+On the field we see them use the full movement spectrum: standing still, walking, jogging slowly and proper endurance running in order to be at the right place when starting their maximum run to get a chance to score and finish with clinical precision.
+If, on the other hand, they had remained at an East German-threshold speed the entire time, then they wouldn’t have any energy saved to make a difference in the result of the game.

 Soccer fans love to discuss the stunning performances of their favorite players, how incredibly fast or tough they are.
 When considering the large selection of people playing soccer, it must be that the ones able to reach the top are the fastest and toughest.
-Or?
+Or is it?
 When sprint coach Håkan Andersson simultaneously coached both his track and field youths and a Swedish top-level soccer team, he noted that the adult soccer warriors were relatively often slower than his 13-year-old track and field talents.

 Michail Tonkonogi at the Swedish School of Sport and Health Sciences is a professor in medical science who’s studied the training of youths for many years.
-He argues that endurance training for children under the age of thirteen is unnecessary.
+He argues that endurance training for children under the age of 13 is unnecessary.
 It doesn’t make a difference, at least not when it comes to improving endurance.
-When an adult is engaged in endurance training, both his or her heart rate and blood pressure goes up.
-The fact that the hearts of children are not sufficiently large and that their blood vessels are so elastic means that their blood pressure does not increase to the same extent, which in turn means that their heart muscle is not put under the same amount of strain despite a faster heart rate.
-Tonkonogi recommends various forms of playful youth training that varies in terms of both tempo and movement patterns so as to improve the children’s coordination, speed, strength and ability to handle muscle fatigue.
+When an adult is engaged in endurance training, both heart rate and blood pressure go up.
+Children’s hearts are not sufficiently large and their blood vessels are elastic, so their blood pressure does not increase to the same extent, which in turn means that their heart muscle is not put under the same amount of strain despite a faster heart rate.
+Tonkonogi recommends various forms of playful youth training that vary in both tempo and movement patterns to improve the children’s coordination, speed, strength and ability to handle muscle fatigue.
 This is also the best training approach for improving the oxygen uptake as much as possible at that age.